CaptainSpalding/ZIva/README.md

-# ZIva
+# Zivaw
-Ziva is created within the GPT-3 model
+Zivaw is created within the GPT-3 model